htzhang99/htzhang99.github.io/_pages/about.md

 <span class='anchor' id='-abo'></span>

 My name is Haotian Zhang.
-I am pursuing a PhD degree in the <a href="https://ustc-ivclab.github.io/">Intelligent Visual Data Coding Laboratory</a> at the University of Science and Technology of China (USTC).
-My supervisors are Professor Dong Liu and Professor Li Li.
+I am pursuing a PhD degree in the <a href="https://ustc-ivclab.github.io/">Intelligent Visual Data Coding Laboratory</a> at the <a href="https://www.ustc.edu.cn/">University of Science and Technology of China (USTC)</a>.
+My supervisors are Professor <a href="https://faculty.ustc.edu.cn/dongeliu/">Dong Liu</a> and Professor <a href="https://faculty.ustc.edu.cn/lil1/en/index.htm">Li Li</a>.

 My research interests include:
 - Image/Video compression